-The panel highlighted that coexisting neurotransmitter dysregulation in opposite directions is present in conditions such as schizophrenia, in which it is well understood that there can be hyperactivity of dopamine signaling in the limbic pathway and hypofunction in the mesocortical pathway.
-Comparing this phenomenon in schizophrenia dopaminergic signaling may help the understanding of how hyperand hypoarousal due to norepinephrine signaling oscillation can coexist in other conditions.
+The panel highlighted that coexisting neurotransmitter dysregulation in opposite directions is present in conditions such as schizophrenia, in which it is well understood that there can be hyperactivity of dopamine signaling in the limbic pathway and hypofunction in the mesocortical pathway.3 Comparing this phenomenon in schizophrenia dopaminergic signaling may help the understanding of how hyperand hypoarousal due to norepinephrine signaling oscillation can coexist in other conditions.

 Table 1.

-Symptoms Caused by Impaired Norepinephrine Activity a
+Symptoms Caused by Impaired Norepinephrine Activity ^a

-Central noradrenergic activity Overactive Underactive

 Sympathetic activity Increase Decrease

 Arousal level Hyperarousal Hypoarousal